wookiesh/cookiecutter-poetry/docs/prompts.rst

 project_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.

 project_slug
+    Slugified name of your new Python project.
+Typically, it is the slugified version of project-name.

+module_name
     The namespace of your Python package.
 This should be Python import-friendly.
-Typically, it is the slugified version of project_name.
+Typically, it is the slugified version with underscores of project_name.

 project_short_description
     A 1-sentence description of what your Python package does.